William Knowland: U.S. Senate

-Knowland sometimes was called the "Senator from Formosa" (now known as Taiwan) for his strong support for Chiang Kai-shek and the Nationalist government in China against Mao Zedong and the Communists.
+For his strong support for Chiang Kai-shek and the Nationalist government in China against Mao Zedong and the Communists, Knowland sometimes was called the "Senator from Formosa" (now known as Taiwan).
 A keen opponent of China's accession to the United Nations, Knowland tangled with Indian statesman V. K. Krishna Menon over the issue, leading the latter to acidly recommend psychiatric treatment to the former.
 In later years, Knowland moderated his position, praising President Nixon's diplomatic overture to China in 1972.

-At the 1948 Republican National Convention, Knowland made the nominating speech for Warren as the Vice Presidential candidate, and he was seen on the podium with presidential candidate Thomas E. Dewey.
+At the 1948 Republican National Convention, Knowland made the nominating speech for Warren as the vice presidential candidate, and he was seen on the podium with presidential candidate Thomas E. Dewey.

 In the June 1952 primary election, Knowland "cross-filed," running for both the Republican and Democratic nominations.
 He got 2.5 million votes to 750,000 for his Democratic opponent, Clinton D. McKinnon, and won both nominations.
 In the general election, he was opposed only by an "Independent Progressive."
 He won with 88% of the vote and carried 57 of the 58 counties.

 The 1952 Republican National Convention met in Chicago.
 General of the Army Eisenhower and U.S. Senator Robert A. Taft of Ohio were the two main candidates.
-On July 8, 1952, Taft asked Knowland if he were interested in the vice presidency.
+On July 8, 1952, Taft asked Knowland if he was interested in the vice presidency.
 Eisenhower won the nomination and selected as his running mate Richard M. Nixon, who was serving as California's junior U.S. senator.
 On September 23, 1952, Nixon gave the Checkers speech, a response to allegations that Nixon had maintained a secret fund of political donations from business leaders.
 (It was reported that Knowland said after the Checkers speech, "I had to have my picture taken with that dirty bastard, crying on my shoulder!")
 Eisenhower's aides contacted Knowland and persuaded him to fly from Hawaii to join Eisenhower and be available as a potential replacement running mate.
 However, seeing public opinion, Eisenhower retained Nixon on the 1952 Republican ticket.

 When Taft died on July 31, 1953, Knowland was chosen to succeed him as Senate Republican Leader (majority leader from 1953 to 1955, minority leader from 1955 to 1959).
 At age 45, he is the youngest senator to occupy the position of majority leader.
 The Republican majority during Knowland's stint as majority leader was tenuous.
 Taft's Senate seat was filled by a Democrat, which gave Democrats 48 seats compared to the Republicans' 47.
 One Senator, Wayne Morse of Oregon, who dropped his Republican affiliation to become an independent, pledged to vote with the Republicans on organizing the Senate in 1954 and brought the Republican tally to 48 seats.
 The constitutional provision for the Vice President to cast a tie-breaking vote gave Republicans a working majority to organize the Senate.